 I have a small kitchen, but because I enjoy cooking, baking and food photography, I own a good amount of kitchen stuff – pots, pans, cake pans, baking sheets, cast iron skillets, food processors, mixers, gadgets…you get the picture.

-Considering that I have very few kitchen cabinets (i.e. not much storage space), I purchased cabinet shelving and dividers from Bed Bath and Beyond and Wal-Mart that have literally made my kitchen and cooking experience so much better.
+Considering that I have very few kitchen cabinets (i.e. not much storage space), I purchased and that have literally made my kitchen and cooking experience so much better.
 Now, my pots, pans and spices aren’t stacked all on top of or hidden behind each other.
 They are easy to retrieve and replace once I’m done using them.
 This is probably my second proudest organization achievement so far.

-I purchased eight $1 stackable bins were purchased from the Dollar Store to keep items from makeup to nail polish to hair supplies organized under the bathroom sink.
+I purchased eight $1 to keep items from makeup to nail polish to hair supplies organized under the bathroom sink.

 It’s now easy for me to reach into the bins to get what I need, and quickly put it back in it’s appropriate bin.